The phasing out of LIBOR

 Read time : 8 mins Added: 28/10/2020

-In July 2017, the Financial Conduct Authority (FCA) signalled the discontinuation of LIBOR after 2021.
-This kick-started significant activity around the globe to consider the implications and prepare for transition to alternative benchmarks.
+In July 2017, the Financial Conduct Authority (FCA) signalled the discontinuation of LIBOR.
+This kick-started significant activity around the globe to consider the implications and prepare for transition to alternative reference rates.

 Important legal information

 Lloyds Bank is a trading name of Lloyds Bank plc, Bank of Scotland plc, Lloyds Bank Corporate Markets plc and Lloyds Bank Corporate Markets Wertpapierhandelsbank GmbH.

 Lloyds Bank plc.
 Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 2065.
 Bank of Scotland plc.
 Registered Office: The Mound, Edinburgh EH1 1YZ.
 Registered in Scotland no. SC327000.
 Lloyds Bank Corporate Markets plc.
 Registered office 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 10399850.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278, 169628 and 763256 respectively.